drpetersonfernandes/SimpleLauncher/home.md

     </Emulators>
 </SystemConfig>
 ```

+## Right Click Context Menu

+When 'Simple Launcher' generates the buttons for each game, it adds a Context Menu for each button.

+- **Launch Game:** It launches the game.
+- **Open Video Link:** Open video link related to that game.
+- **Open Info Link:** Open info page related to that game.
+- **Cover:** Open cover image related to that game.
+File should be inside .\title_snapshots\SystemName or inside custom folder.
+- **Title Snapshot:** Open title snapshot related to that game.
+File should be inside .\title_snapshots\SystemName
+- **Gameplay Snapshot:** Open title snapshot related to that game.
+File should be inside .\gameplay_snapshots\SystemName
+- **Video:** Open local video related to that game.
+File should be inside .\videos\SystemName
+- **Manual:** Open PDF manual related to that game.
+File should be inside .\manuals\SystemName
+- **Walkthrough:** Open PDF walkthrough related to that game.
+File should be inside .\walkthrough\SystemName
+- **Cabinet:** Open cabinet related to that game.
+File should be inside .\cabinets\SystemName
+- **Flyer:** Open cabinet related to that game.
+File should be inside .\flyers\SystemName
+- **PCB:** Open PCB related to that game.
+File should be inside .\pcbs\SystemName

+The image files should be in format JPG, JPEG or PNG and will be opened by Simple Launcher Image Viewer Window.<br>
+Video files should be in format MP4, AVI or MKV and will be opened by user's default video player.
+I recommend to use [VLC Player](https://www.videolan.org/vlc/download-windows.html).<br>
+PDF files will be open by user's default PDF viewer.

+## Global Search

+This search engine will look for filenames in System Folder of every system configured in 'Simple launcher'.<br>
+From within the search results user can launch the game.

+## Global Stats

+This window will generate a summary report of every system configured in the frontend.
+It will report:

+* Total Number of Systems
+* Total Number of Emulators
+* Total Number of Games
+* Total Number of Cover Images
+* Application Folder
+* Disk Size of all Games

 ## Additional Features:
+-

-- **Edit Systems Menu:** This function allows you to easily edit, add, or delete a System.
+- **Edit Systems menu:** Easily edit, add, or delete a system.
+- **Automatic installation of most emulators:** We offer automatic installation of emulators that don't require BIOS or copyrighted files to work.
+- **Search Engine:** User can search for games from within the frontend.
+- **Right Click Context Menu:** User can load Cover image, Title snapshot, Gameplay snapshot, Manual, Walkthrough, Cabinet, Flyer or PCB of the selected game.
-- **Edit Links Menu:** Customize the Video and Info links within the UI.
+- **Edit Links menu:** Customize the Video and Info search engine used within the UI.
-- **Control Thumbnail size:** Adjust the size of Cover images in the UI to your preference.
+- **Control Thumbnail Size:** Conveniently adjust the size of the cover images in the UI.
-- **Update Notifications:** Notifications will inform you when a new version is available.
-- **Error Logging:** The application features an error-logging mechanism that sends developers notifications about any occurring errors.
-This enables us to fix bugs and make improvements over time.
+- **Automatic Update:** The application has an automatic update mechanism.

 ## Related Utilities:

-- **[PS3BatchLauncherCreator](https://github.com/drpetersonfernandes/ps3batchlaunchercreator):** This program automatically creates BAT files to facilitate launching PS3 games on the RPCS3 emulator.
+- **[PS3BatchLauncherCreator](https://github.com/drpetersonfernandes/ps3batchlaunchercreator):** An application written by a Simple Launcher developer, that automatically creates BAT files for easy launch of PS3 games on the RPCS3 emulator.
-- **[MAME Utility](https://github.com/drpetersonfernandes/MAMEUtility):** This utility manages the MAME full driver information in XML format available on the [MAME](https://www.mamedev.org/release.html) website.
+- **[MAME Utility](https://github.com/drpetersonfernandes/MAMEUtility):** A utility for managing the MAME full driver information in XML format available on the [MAME](https://www.mamedev.org/release.html) website.
 It can generate multiple simplified (and smaller) XML subsets and also copy ROMs and image files based on the created XML.
-- **[FindRomCover](https://github.com/drpetersonfernandes/FindRomCover):** This program helps organize your cover image collection.
-It attempts to match each image file's filename with the corresponding ROM's filename.
-Users can select the similarity algorithm for comparing filenames.
+- **[FindRomCover](https://github.com/drpetersonfernandes/FindRomCover):** An application that supports the organization of your cover image collection.
+It attempts to match the filename of image files with the ROM filenames.
+Users can choose the similarity algorithm to compare filenames.

 ## Technical Details:

-Simple Launcher is written in C# using Windows Presentation Foundation (WPF) and the Microsoft .NET 8 Framework.<br>
+The Simple Launcher is developed in C# using Windows Presentation Foundation (WPF) and Microsoft .NET 8 Framework.<br>
 This program is Windows-only.
-It is expected to be compatible with Windows 7 and subsequent versions.
-Tests have been carried out on Windows 11.
+It has been tested on Windows 11.

 ## Support the Project:

-Have you enjoyed using the Simple Launcher frontend?
-Consider [donating](https://www.buymeacoffee.com/purelogiccode) to support the project or just to express your appreciation!
+Did you enjoy using the Simple Launcher frontend?
+Consider [donating](https://www.buymeacoffee.com/purelogiccode) to support the project
+or simply to express your gratitude!

 ## Contributors:
 - **Peterson Fernandes** - [Github Profile](https://github.com/drpetersonfernandes)
 - **RFSVIEIRA** - [Github Profile](https://github.com/RFSVIEIRA)